 How to Serve Oranges in Hollowed-Out Orange Peel Cups For Party

 This is such an easy technique to serve oranges in hollowed-out orange peel cups, especially at large events.
-The reason is an easy and mess-free to eat a juicy orange for guests.
+The reason is that it’s easy and mess-free to eat a juicy orange for guests or to serve to family.
 This is the way to serve juicy oranges pith-free at a fruit platter, as well as to separate them from other fruits and berries!
 I saw the idea on Instagram, and I like it very much!
-It was preparation for a large event by caterers, and the chef shared this technique.
-In the photos, I show a toothpick at the center, but it can be any other garnish for presentation.
-It is the best way how to serve oranges at a party but keep in mind they may leak, and on the bottom of the page, I have two ideas on how to prevent it.
+It was the caterers’ preparation for a large event, and the chef shared this technique.
+In the photos, I show a toothpick as decoration at the center, but it can be any other garnish for presentation.
+It is the best way to serve oranges at a party, but keep in mind they may leak.
+At the bottom of the page, I have three ideas on how to prevent it.

 What We Need For Two Servings: